 Solar power towers: mirrors called heliostats, fitted with a solar tracking system and arranged in concentric circles, focus solar irradiation onto a central receiver located at the top of a tower

 Dish-stirling: mirrors set up on a parabolic dish focus sunlight onto a receiver mounted at the dish’s focal point.
 The receiver is integrated into a highly efficient engine activated by heat.
-The distinguishing feature of this system is its use of mechanical energy instead of thermal fluid to generate electricity.
+The distinguishing feature of this system is its use of mechanical energy instead of

 A diversification of thermo-solar technology is being introduced at Noor Ouarzazate III, via the CSP with solar power tower sub-technology.
 The plant has a central receiver located at the top of a tower around 250 metres high.
-It also includes two molten-salt thermal storage tanks that make it possible to produce electricity . for up to seven hours after sunset.
+It also includes two molten-salt thermal storage tanks that make it possible to produce electricity A storage system . for up to seven hours after sunset.